 top of page

-Each time I traveled north on the Pacific Highway on the Mid North Coast New South Wales through Bulahdelah, I would gaze at Mountain Face and dream of climbing it.
-Today, I finally did!
-I only learned about the Bulahdelah Mountain Aboriginal Place today, despite having lived in the area since 2017.
+Each time I traveled north on the Pacific Highway on the Mid North Coast New South Wales through Bulahdelah.
+I would gaze at Mountain Face and dream of climbing it.
+I finally did!
+So come on a tour with me and see how stunning this part of the Mid North Coast is.

 Bulahdelah Mountain Aboriginal Place